Nihal-Srivastava05/Nihal-Srivastava05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Weather prediction model with deployment using django
+- 🔭 I’m currently working on: Sign Language Recognition
 - 🌱 I’m currently learning: Machine learning, deep learning, AI and much more (P.S I love learning and keep exploring new things )
 - 👯 I’m looking to collaborate on anything Exciting & Innovating!.
 - 🤔 I’m looking for suggestion and ideas on latest technologies coming up.